*This post may contain affiliate links for which I earn commissions.*

 You can handwrite your page title, add swirls or creative extras to make your title into a decorative page topper.
 Stamped letters, sticker letters, stenciled letters are great as page titles too.

 You can also create computer-generated titles.
 If you do anything with your computer and print it out to use on your page, you’re doing “hybrid scrapbooking”.
-You can use type/fonts to create beautiful titles for your page.
+You can use types/fonts to create beautiful titles for your page.

 If you’re wondering about coming up with eye-catching page titles or need a little inspiration on what to write on your page, take a look at this ebook, 5,000 Scrapbook Titles & Quotes.